How much regulation do we need from genomes to society?: Results

 where $\gamma_{2}$ is the unit cost of a regulator and $\gamma_{3}$ is the unit cost of a compartment (including the cost of negative interactions and regulators within a compartment).
-Here we assume that there is a proportional cost of $r$ and $c$ and a linear increase in benefit associated with $f$ such that $R=\gamma_{2} r$, $C=\gamma_{3} c$, and $B=b f$.
-All terms are measured in dollars or energy depending on the system of interest.
+Here we assume that there is a proportional cost of $r$ and $c$ and a linear increase in benefit associated with $f$ such that $R=\gamma_{2} r$, $C=\gamma_{3} c$, and $B=b f$, where $b$ is the productive output of an average individual.
+All terms are measured in dollars or energy, depending on the system of interest.
 It is also useful to note that the total size of the system, $N$, which is often what is measured, is the sum of functional and regulatory components, $N=f+r$.

-\paragraph{Managing Costs with Only Regulators} We now optimize $\mathcal{L}$ as a function of $r$ and $c$.
-Later we will show that compartments are not beneficial below a certain size, and so we begin by considering $\mathcal{L}$ with $c=0$.
-From Equation \ref{eq:L}, we see that regulators are only beneficial if $\gamma_1 > \gamma_{2}/\theta$.
-That is, the cost of regulating a negative interaction is less than the cost of the negative interaction itself.
+\paragraph{Managing Costs with Only Regulators} Later we will show that compartments are not beneficial below a certain size, so we begin by considering an optimization for a system that only has regulators.
+As shown in the Supplementary Information, optimizing the utility function $\mathcal{L}$ yields the optimal number of regulators in this scenario:

-The utility function is optimized when regulators mediate all adverse interactions, meaning $I\left(f,r\right)=0$.
-This gives the optimal number of regulators,

-illustrating that $r$ grows like $f^2$ adjusted by the ratio of the probability of negative interactions, $\rho$ to the number of interactions that one regulator can mitigate $\theta$.
-Given that $r \sim f^2$ we can also write the total size in terms of $r$ alone where $N=f+r=\sqrt{\theta/\rho}\;r^{1/2} + r $.
-It is useful to note that we have two regimes here: $N\propto r^{1/2}$ for small $f$ (which is also small $r$ given the relationships above) and $N\propto r$ in the large $f$ limit.
+illustrating that $r$ grows like $f^2$ adjusted by the ratio of the probability of negative interactions, $\rho$, to the number of interactions that each regulator can mitigate, $\theta$.
+Equation~\ref{eq:r} allows us to express the total size of the system in terms of $r$ alone: $N=f+r=\sqrt{\theta/\rho}\;r^{1/2} + r $.
+Note that this leads to two distinct regimes characterized by how $r$ relates to $N$: for small $f$ (which corresponds to small $r$, given Eq.~\ref{eq:r}), $r \propto N^2$, while for large $f$ (and correspondingly for large $r$), $r \propto N$.

-The first case compares well to bacteria where every expressed gene can interact with every other gene.
-Here the observed scaling is $r \sim N^{1.86}$ \cite{van2003scaling}, in rough agreement with this simple optimization where $r\propto N^2$.

-For the second case, where $N\propto r$, there is a critical size at which regulators overwhelm the system causing $\mathcal{L}=0$.
-For the optimal number of regulators, where $I=0$, the utility function is